Vacation rentals in Clare Island

 Red Roof.
 Achill Island.

-All About Clare Island
+All about Clare Island

 Located off the west coast of Ireland at the entrance to Clew Bay, Clare Island is full of rugged cliffs, rolling green hills, and turquoise waters lapping its shores.
 The largest of the Mayo Islands — surrounded by the smaller Caher, Inishturk, and Achill Islands — Clare Island is only five miles long and three miles wide, and although there are a fair number of visitors in the summer, it never gets too crowded.
 With its pristine beaches, excellent bird watching, and beautiful walks, it’s a prime spot for nature lovers.